 The Particles Project

-This project demonstrates how to implement a particle system to simulate explosion or spell-like effects.
+>>HEREThis project demonstrates how to implement a particle system to simulate explosion or spell-like effects.
 You can see an example of this project running in Figure 10-1.
 The source code of this project is located in the chapter10/10.1.particles folder.

 Figure 10-1.
 Running the Particles project

-This project is a continuation from the previous chapter and supports all of the rigid shape and collision controls.
+>>HEREThis project is a continuation from the previous chapter and supports all of the rigid shape and collision controls.
 For brevity the details of those controls will not be restated in this chapter.
 The particle system specific controls of the project are as follows:

 Q key: To spawn particles at the current mouse position